For the ultimate road trip adventure, there isn’t a lot that compares to the Dempster Highway.

+For the ultimate road trip adventure, there isn’t a lot that compares to the Dempster Highway.
 A Dempster Highway road trip is a great Canadian Adventure that very few have the opportunity to do.

-Note: Since we drove the Dempster Highway, it has been extended another 120 km North from Inuvik to Tuktoyaktuk.
+- Note: Since we drove the Dempster Highway, it has been extended another 120 km North from Inuvik to Tuktoyaktuk.

 Driving the Dempster Highway

-The Dempster highway is about as remote as it gets – taking you through mountains, over great rivers, and even crossing the Arctic Circle.
+The Dempster Highway is about as remote as it gets – taking you through mountains, over great rivers, and even crossing the Arctic Circle.

 There are no facilities on the Dempster Highway.
 Once you leave Inuvik you are on your own until you reach the small outpost town of Fort McPherson.

-Inuvik is a sleepy town that was booming during the gas and oil days but has simmered down after the 1990s.
+Inuvik is a sleepy town located in the Northwest Territories that was booming during the gas and oil days but has simmered down after the 1990s.
+It holds the high honour of being the most northerly town that anyone can drive to.

-Our drive starts in Inuvik
+Our drive started in Inuvik, NWT

+We rented a four-wheel drive truck from Driving Force in Inuvik.
 It’s not cheap to rent, costing about $2000 for one week with your one-way return in Whitehorse, Yukon.
+But it offers a lot of freedom.

 Hot Tips for Driving the Dempster Highway

-When driving the Dempster highway, you want to make sure that your vehicle is in excellent condition as there aren’t a lot of places to stop and get any repairs needed.
+If you aren’t renting an SUV from Driving Force, you want to make sure that your vehicle is in excellent condition as there aren’t a lot of places to stop and get any repairs needed.

-If you are worried that your tank is too small, bring an extra jerrycan to get you through the trip.
+Make sure to have a spare tire, plenty of water, food, and a full tank of gas.
+If you are worried that your tank is too small, bring an extra jerrycan filled with gas to get you through the trip.

-We love road trips – Check out these Top Stops on the Cabot Trail
+- We love road trips – Check out these Top Stops on the Cabot Trail

-We set off early in the morning (although with permanent daylight, it could’ve been any time of the day), yet when travelling in the far Canadian North, time isn’t a factor.
+We set off to explore the Dempster Highway early in the morning (although with permanent daylight, it could’ve been any time of the day).
+When travelling in the far Canadian North, time isn’t a factor.
+You just go until you’re tired because you are in the land of the Midnight Sun and you could drive all night.

 Thinking of Driving to the Arctic or heading out on a big drive?
 Make sure to download these Ultimate Road Trip Songs.

-Leg 1 – Dempster Highway: Inuvik to Eagle Plains Hotel
+Inuvik to Eagle Plains Hotel

-The rain started on the first portion of our trip, so we made good time through the Northwest Territories.
+The rain started on the first portion of our trip along the Dempster Highway, so we made good time through the Northwest Territories.
+With rainy, foggy, and grey conditions, we didn’t have a lot of reasons to stop and enjoy the sights.

 Lucky for us, everyone told us that the Yukon portion of the Dempster Highway is the most scenic anyway.
+Even though we were bummed about the weather, we were still optimistic that things would get better.

-For travel planning to Canada, check out our Canada Travel Guide
+- For travel planning to Canada, check out our Canada Travel Guide

-River Crossings
+River Crossings on the Dempster Highway

 The rivers were flooding and they closed the ferries just a short time after we crossed.
+We made it in the nick of time.

 Pick up your Lonely Planet Travel Guide to Canada.